sigven/cpsr/pkgdown/index.md

 The workflow is integrated with the framework that underlies [Personal Cancer Genome Reporter - PCGR ](https://github.com/sigven/pcgr).
 While *PCGR* is intended for reporting and analysis of somatic variants detected in a tumor, *CPSR* is intended for reporting and ranking of germline variants in protein-coding genes that are implicated in cancer predisposition and inherited cancer syndromes.

-Snapshots of sections in the cancer predisposition genome report:
+Snapshots of sections in the [quarto](https://quarto.org)-based cancer predisposition genome report ((artificial sample, with more findings than usual):

 ![](img/cpsr_sc.png)